 To finance the Revolutionary War, the Continental Congress issued continentals that, in the beginning were redeemable in specie—gold or silver coins.
 However, the Continental Congress had no taxing authority yet, and expenses and debts increased so rapidly that the Continental Congress stopped redeeming its notes in specie and simply adopted the expediency of printing more and more money.
 This served the new nation in the beginning before the population began to realize that the continentals were becoming more worthless as they accumulated them, but the printing of excess money that was not accompanied by a parallel increase in the economy simply decreased their value to the point were no one accepted it as money.
+As Benjamin Franklin pointed out, the depreciation of the continental dollar served as a type of inflation tax, proportional to the time when a person received it to when he ultimately spent it, the amount of the depreciation equaling the amount of the tax.
 Hence, the phrase "not worth a continental."

 The exchange rate between continentals and 1 silver coin: